mshooter/ParticleSystem/README.md

 - GLM (OpenGL Mathematics)
 - SDL2
 - C++11
+# problems to be fixed
+- the timer is different for different systems: when you calculate deltatime in the timer you need to devide it by a number.
+For linux it would be devided by 1000

+For Mac it would be devided by 2500

+(check the comments in the code for clarity)

 # References
 [1] WILLIAM T. REEVES (1983).
 Particle Systems - A Technique for Modeling a Class of Fuzzy Objects. [online] pp.350-375.
 Available at: https://www.lri.fr/~mbl/ENS/IG2/devoir2/files/docs/fuzzyParticles.pdf [Accessed 2017].